vinaychakravarthi/vinaychakravarthi.github.io/_news/announcement_4.md

 related_posts: false
 ---

-*FINU: Fisher-Informed Noise Injection for Efficient Zero-Shot Unlearning* has been Accepted to the WCCI 2026 IJCNN.
+*RKLU: Redistribute KL Distillation for Efficient Retain-Free Machine Unlearning* has been Accepted to the ESANN 2026!
 Congratulations Varun 👏.